nerdslab/xbrain/README.md

 Please direct any questions to Eva Dyer at evadyer{at}gatech{dot}edu.

 ----------------------------------------------------

-If you are interested in downloading the full dataset or annotated subvolumes, check out the /data folder [Data](https://github.com/nerdslab/xbrain/tree/master/data)
+## Datasets

+To download the full dataset and/or annotated subvolumes [[Link to Data]](https://github.com/nerdslab/xbrain/tree/master/data

 ----------------------------------------------------

 ## Workflow Architecture